benbspiceworks/cloudinv-agent/README.md

 # cloudinv-agent

+Use docker to build a container that installs and runs the Spiceworks Agent Shell "Cloud Inventory" module.
+This agent module checks in with the Spiceworks Cloud Inventory service to create a new sample/test device record in the inventory list.

 ## Initial Setup
 This can likely be done in any VirtualBox host, but in macOS/Sierra (10.12)
   * install latest VirtualBox